 Microsoft has been adding new security features to Windows with every update.
-The Windows 10 comes with superlative security features as opposed to the earlier versions of the software.
-Firewall settings form the crux of the security feature, however, sometimes it so happens that the Firewall blocks out a favorite app on Windows 10.
+Windows 11/10 comes with superlative security features as opposed to the earlier versions of the software.
+Firewall settings form the crux of the security feature, however, sometimes it so happens that the Firewall blocks out a favorite app on Windows 11/10.

 First things first, open the Windows Defender Security Center.
 Select Firewall and Network Protection.